imqueue/imqueue.com/_includes/api/intro.md

 All `@imqueue` packaging follows nesting principles.
 It means that top level package exports outside whole functionality of internally related package it depends on.
-Thus if you importing `@imqueue/rpc` it exports everything from `@imqueue/core` as well.
+Thus if you're importing `@imqueue/rpc` it exports everything from `@imqueue/core` as well.

-That all provides an ability to use single import whenever you decided to use only core features in you development or RPC features as well.
+That all provides the ability to use single import whenever you decide to use only core features in you development or RPC features as well.

-For example, such imports are equivalent from development point of vew:
+For example, such imports are equivalent from development point of view:

 ~~~typescript
 import { IMQ, uuid, profile } from '@imqueue/core';
 import { IMQ, uuid, profile } from '@imqueue/rpc';
 ~~~

-Because `IMQ`, `uuid` and `profile` are defined in core package which is a dependency of rpc package.
+As `IMQ`, `uuid` and `profile` are defined in core package which is a dependency of rpc package.